awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Note that you cannot change the internet access setting after a notebook instance is created\.
 It must be stopped, deleted, and recreated\.

-**To configure an Amazon SageMaker notebook instance to deny direct internet access**
+**To configure an SageMaker notebook instance to deny direct internet access**

-1. Open the Amazon SageMaker console at [https://console.aws.amazon.com/sagemaker/](https://console.aws.amazon.com/sagemaker/)
+1. Open the SageMaker console at [https://console.aws.amazon.com/sagemaker/](https://console.aws.amazon.com/sagemaker/)

 1. Navigate to **Notebook instances**\.